FBI search of Mar-a-Lago: Claims of political motivation, planted evidence, and Obama precedent

 Trump likened the search to the 1970s Watergate scandal.
 He made unsubstantiated allegations that it was politically motivated to stop him from running for president in 2024, and a "politically motivated move" by the Biden administration.
 He criticized the FBI for searching his wife Melania Trump's rooms and belongings in Mar-a-Lago.

 On August 11, Trump made the unsubstantiated claim that the FBI might have doctored evidence to support its search warrant and might have planted incriminating materials and recording devices at Mar-a-Lago.
 Trump's allies echoed these conspiracist claims.
 On August 12, he claimed that his lawyers had been fully cooperating with federal investigators prior to the search: "The government could have had whatever they wanted, if we had it".

 On August 12, Trump falsely claimed that former president Barack Obama had taken "33 million pages of documents, much of them classified" to Chicago; the falsehoods were amplified by conservative commentators on Fox News.
-NARA responded that they had taken "exclusive legal and physical custody" of Obama's records when he left office in 2017, and that Obama had "no control over where and how" NARA stored the records, with NARA "exclusively" maintaining around 30 million pages of unclassified Obama records near Chicago, while classified Obama records were maintained by NARA in its Washington, D.C facility.
+NARA responded that they had taken "exclusive legal and physical custody" of Obama's records when he left office in 2017, and that Obama had "no control over where and how" NARA stored the records, with NARA "exclusively" maintaining around 30 million pages of unclassified Obama records near Chicago, while classified Obama records were maintained by NARA in its Washington, D.C., facility.

 After The Washington Post reported that nuclear documents were being sought in the search of Mar-a-Lago, Trump said on August 12: "Nuclear weapons issue is a Hoax".
 Trump also falsely claimed that former president Obama had retained "lots" of nuclear documents.

+On May 21, 2024, by misrepresenting standard Justice Department policy on use of force, Trump falsely claimed Joe Biden had been ready to kill him during the FBI search.
+The accusation was noted to be without precedent in modern U.S. history.
+Trump's campaign sent an email with the subject line: "They were authorized to shoot me!"
+The email said: "You know they’re just itching to do the unthinkable … Joe Biden was locked & loaded ready to take me out & put my family in danger."
+The same day, he posted to Truth Social saying that "Joe Biden’s DOJ ...
+AUTHORIZED THE FBI TO USE DEADLY (LETHAL) FORCE."
+Trump's comment was in reaction to a standard law enforcement policy statement, attached to the FBI's description of the planned search of Mar-a-Lago, that officers may use lethal force only to counter "imminent danger of death or serious physical injury".
+The FBI had taken steps to ensure that Trump would not be present during the search and gave advance notice to the Secret Service.
+On May 24, Jack Smith's office asked Judge Cannon to place a gag order on Trump related to this "repeated mischaracterization" of the actions of law enforcement officials.